Raymond Butt: Career

-Butt trained as a teacher at Cambridge from where in 1965 he joined Abingdon School where he taught physics and coached rowing before moving to The King's School, Canterbury, where he taught physics and astronomy and continued as a rowing coach.
+Butt trained as a teacher at Cambridge from where in 1965 he joined Abingdon School.
+There, he taught physics and coached rowing before moving to The King's School, Canterbury, where he taught physics and astronomy and continued as a rowing coach.
 His pupils at The King's School included Michael Foale, the first British-born astronaut.
 His party pieces there were said to include reciting pi to 3,500 places and having once memorised the entire British railway timetable.

 He created the observatory at The King's School and earned a master's degree in astrophysics.
 He was elected a fellow of the Royal Astronomical Society in 1977 and jointly authored scientific papers about the Moon.
 He formed a large collection of railway tickets and in 1995 published a directory of "every station, halt, platform and stopping place on the British passenger network".

 After his retirement from teaching in 1998 he worked for a decade as an usher at Ashford County Court and was an examiner for the British Physics Olympiad.